This is a named option in the Pharmaceutical Sciences MS.

 The Graduate School’s Academic Policies and Procedures provide essential information regarding general university policies.
 Program authority to set degree policies beyond the minimum required by the Graduate School lies with the degree program faculty.
 Policies set by the academic degree program can be found below.

-Named option Specific Policies
+Named Option Specific Policies

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

 No graduate work from other institutions is accepted.